-All the works discussed in this subsubsection fall under the category of supervised learning, where the goal is to learn the inverse mapping from a large ensemble of training data.
-Well-trained deep neural networks can successfully approximate this mapping when the generated dataset is diverse and of sufficient size.
-This approach provides a new perspective for constructing EoS from mass-radius pairs, and can be extended to other observations as well.
-Meanwhile, it unavoidably requires preparing training data and faces difficulties in obtaining uncertainty from finite noisy observations.
-In the next section, a physics-driven approach will be introduced to address these challenges.
+All of the work discussed in this subsection falls into the category of supervised learning, where the goal is to learn the inverse mapping from a large ensemble of training data.
+Well-trained deep neural networks can successfully approximate this mapping if the generated dataset is diverse and of sufficient size.
+This approach provides a new perspective for constructing EoS from mass-radius pairs and can be extended to other observations.
+Meanwhile, it inevitably requires the preparation of training data and faces difficulties in obtaining uncertainty from finite noisy observations.
+In the next section, a gradient-based approach is presented to address these challenges.